VladyslavHorbachenko/labs-curriculum/Labs Curriculum/Sprint 2 - Demonstrating Contribution/Sprint Challenge 2.md

 ### Questions you need to answer

 1. How did you work with another team member to deliver a feature this week?
 What role did you play?
+    We have meet in zoom all the time, and spent hours to deliver a feature, we chat in Slack a lot.
 2. What did you learn this week from working in a team?
 How are you going to improve your teamwork in the future?
+    -The biggest challenge GraphQl and we are together learning
 ## Prompt 3 - Professional Development Resume Updates

 This week you gained more clarity surrounding your individual contributions and what is happening with your project.
 Use this clarification, along with your understanding of power statements, to update the projects sections of your resume.
 When adding a project to your resume, you should include power statement bullets describing the project as if it were a job!
 Without these bullets you're simply sharing the name of a project (and maybe a tech stack) with little to no clarity on what you did on that project.